Kate0x003b6f/KARTS/README.md

 Validates outgoing EDI 810 invoice documents before they are sent to the customer.

 KARTS was created for TrippNT Carts in collaboration with Sam Skiver, Kyle Malios, and Jason Ayers.

+***The supporting files for this code may contain private and/or proprietary information, and as such cannot be shared publicly.
+To see videos of KARTS in action, please visit the TrippNT Lean Improvements channel on YouTube, and search for KARTS.***